kunle123-ui/kunle/Smart-Contract.md

 EOSIO Smart Contracts communicate with each other in the form of actions and shared memory database access, e.g. a contract can read the state of another contract's database as long as it is included within the read scope of the transaction with an async vibe.
 The async communication may result in spam which the resource limiting algorithm will resolve.
 There are two communication modes that can be defined within a contract:

 - **Inline**.
 Inline is guaranteed to execute with the current transaction or unwind; no notification will be communicated regardless of success or failure.
-Inline operates with the same scopes and authorities with the same scopes and authorities the original transaction had.
+Inline operates with the same scopes and authorities the original transaction had.

 - **Deferred**.
 Defer will get scheduled later at producer's discretion; it's possible to communicate the result of the communication or can simply timeout.
 Deferred can reach out to different scopes and carry the authority of the contract that sends them.